-WPTF's Wider West Committee (2WC) follows technical, policy, and market developments in the “wider West," generally outside of California.
-The 2WC is active in advocating for broader western energy markets, including the expansion of the Energy Imbalance Market (EIM) and other regional market opportunities.
-The 2WC also follows important developments and Peak Reliability and the Western Electricity Coordinating Council (WECC), and participates in certain western utility filings at the Federal Energy Regulatory Commission, among other venues.
+WPTFs Wider West Committee (2WC) covers policy, market, reliability, and technical electricity market issues in the “wider West" outside of California.
+The 2WC is active in advocating for broader Western energy markets, including the expansion of the Energy Imbalance Market (EIM), extension of the day-ahead market to EIM Entities, and other regional market opportunities.
+The 2WC also follows important developments as they arise in a multitude of venues including the Western Electricity Coordinating Council (WECC), western utility filings at the Federal Energy Regulatory Commission, utility stakeholder processes, and key industry meetings.

 Caitlin Liotiris coordinates WPTF’s Wider West Committee (2WC), which engages on market, policy, reliability and technical developments in the “wider West,” generally outside of California.
 Caitlin has over a decade of experience in energy issues in the West and has spent most of those years actively engaged on market development efforts across the Western Interconnection footprint, including a major role in developing the policies for implementing the EIM.
 She is skilled in understanding and distilling the interaction of energy policy and energy market dynamics.
 In addition to her work with WPTF, Caitlin has worked on various energy policy and market related issues throughout the county.
 Caitlin is currently a member of Peak Reliability’s Member Advisory Committee (MAC) and has also co-authored various reports exploring the benefits of proposed transmission facilities in the West.

 Caitlin Liotiris | Energy Strategies